-- · the Administrative Board;
+- the Administrative Board;

 - the Board of Regulators;

-- · the Director;
+- the Director;

-- · the Board of Appeal.
+- the Board of Appeal.

-The Administrative Board (AB) is charged with the administrative governance of the Agency and is comprised of nine members, each having an alternate, five of whom are appointed by the Council of the EU, two by the European Commission and two by the European Parliament.
+The Administrative Board (AB) is composed of nine members, each of them having an alternate, five of whom are appointed by the Council of the EU, two by the European Commission and two by the European Parliament, and is charged with the administrative governance of the Agency.
 The AB is responsible for ensuring that the Agency carries out its mission and performs the tasks assigned to it.

-The AB's specific responsibilities include the formal appointment of the other bodies of the Agency, the adoption of the budget and Implementing Rules required for the functioning of the Agency and the formal adoption of the Agency's work programme, which is approved by the Board of Regulators, after consulting the Commission.
+The AB's specific responsibilities include the formal appointment of the other bodies of the Agency, the adoption of the budget and of the Implementing Rules required for the functioning of the Agency and the formal adoption of the Agency's work programme approved the Board of Regulators and after consulting the Commission.

 The AB typically meets on a quarterly basis.
-On 13 March 2012, Mr Piotr Woźniak and Mr Razvan Nicolescu were reappointed as AB Chair and Vice-Chair, respectively, for a further period of 2 years.
+On 13 March 2012 Messrs Piotr Woźniak and Razvan Nicolescu were reappointed as AB Chair and Vice-Chair, respectively, for a further period of 2 years.

-The Board of Regulators (BoR) comprises senior representatives of the NRAs, one for each Member State, and one non-voting representative of the European Commission.
+The Board of Regulators (BoR) consists of senior representatives of the NRAs, one for each Member State, and one non-voting representative of the European Commission.
 Each NRA also nominates an alternate.
-The BoR plays an important role in the regulatory tasks of the Agency, such as approving the Work Programme proposed by the Director.
+The BoR plays an important role with regard to the regulatory tasks of the Agency, such as approving the Work Programme proposed by the Director.

-Similarly, the Agency's activities under the Third Package and the opinion on the regional PCI lists under the TEN-E Regulation are subject to a favourable opinion from the BoR before their adoption and publication by the Director.
-In addition, within its field of competence, the BoR can provide guidance to the Director.
+Similarly, the Agency's acts under the Third Package and the opinion on the regional PCI lists under the TEN-E Regulation are subject to the favourable opinion of the BoR before their adoption and publication by the Director.
+In addition, the BoR, within its field of competence, can provide guidance to the Director.

-The BoR also provides an opinion to the Administrative Board on candidates to be appointed as Director, and is consulted by the European Commission on the proposal of the members of the Board of Appeal.
+The BoR also provides an opinion to the Administrative Board on the candidate to be appointed as Director, and is consulted by the European Commission on the proposal of the members of the Board of Appeal.

 The BoR usually meets on a monthly basis.
-In November 2012, Lord Mogg and Mr Walter Boltz were reappointed as BoR Chair and Vice-Chair, respectively, for a further period of 2 1⁄2 years.
+In November 2012 Lord Mogg and Mr Walter Boltz were reappointed as BoR Chair and Vice-Chair, respectively, for a further period of 2 1⁄2 years.

-The Director is responsible for representing the Agency and for its management.
+The Director is responsible for representing the Agency and is in charge of its management.